nohat/dimming/docs/architecture/architecture.md

 ### The Vision: Seamless, Intuitive, and Performant Lighting

-This proposal aligns with Home Assistant’s mission to provide a device-agnostic, local-first platform by standardizing dynamic lighting control across diverse protocols (Zigbee, Z-Wave, Matter, etc.)
+This proposal aligns with Home Assistant's mission to provide a device-agnostic, local-first platform by standardizing dynamic lighting control across diverse protocols (Zigbee, Z-Wave, Matter, etc.).

-.
-By leveraging native device capabilities and providing optimized simulation for unsupported devices, we empower users with intuitive control while maintaining compatibility and performance.
+By leveraging native device capabilities, we empower users with intuitive control while maintaining compatibility and performance.
+When a device does not support a particular dynamic control feature, the service call will be gracefully ignored, similar to how unsupported `transition` parameters are handled today.

-Our North Star is to make dynamic light control in Home Assistant feel as intuitive and responsive as a traditional high-quality dimmer switch, regardless of the underlying hardware
+Our North Star is to make dynamic light control in Home Assistant feel as intuitive and responsive as a traditional high-quality dimmer switch, using only the native capabilities of each device.
-.
 This means:

-- **"Hold-to-dim, release-to-stop" as a First-Class Experience:** Direct, immediate, and smooth continuous dimming and color adjustment.
+- **"Hold-to-dim, release-to-stop" as a Native Experience:** Direct, immediate, and smooth continuous dimming and color adjustment on devices that support it natively.

-- **Consistent Behavior:** Lights should respond predictably and smoothly across all integrations.
+- **Graceful Degradation:** Service calls for unsupported features are ignored, ensuring reliable operation across all devices.

-- **Perceptually Uniform Changes:** Light changes should appear fluid and natural to the human eye, with appropriate dimming curves applied.
+- **Perceptually Uniform Changes:** Where supported, light changes should appear fluid and natural to the human eye, with appropriate dimming curves applied.

-- **Optimal Performance:** Minimal latency and network load, leveraging native device capabilities wherever possible.
+- **Optimal Performance:** Minimal latency and network load by using native device capabilities exclusively.

 ### Proposed Architectural Strategy